 The CREATE Lab Satellite Network engages educators and local communities in the development and dissemination of cutting edge technologies, and innovative approaches to learning and teaching.
-In partnership with nine universities in four states, the CREATE Lab brings technology fluency to communities in locally relevant ways.
+In partnership with nine universities in four states, the CREATE Lab and its innovation partners bring technology fluency to communities in locally relevant ways.

 An outreach team at each university acts as a CREATE Lab Satellite, sharing and supporting CREATE Lab projects in their community through teacher professional development, pre-service teacher training and graduate education programs.
 Satellites serve as a local hub educators can turn to for guidance, equipment and resource lending, and other support.